danielsidauruk/cloud-iac-demo/README.md

 ## Project Overview

-This repository contains the source code and infrastructure-as-code for a sample two-tier application.
-The goal is to provide a working example of how to build, test, and deploy a containerized application to a managed Kubernetes service in the cloud.
+This project showcases a robust and automated approach to managing cloud infrastructure and application deployment using Infrastructure as Code (IaC).
+The entire infrastructure is defined and provisioned using Terraform, ensuring a consistent, repeatable, and version-controlled environment.
+This repository provides a practical demonstration of how to build, test, and deploy a containerized, two-tier application to a managed Kubernetes service on AWS, all orchestrated through a seamless CI/CD pipeline.

 The application consists of two services:
 *   **Main App:** A public-facing web application that serves as the primary user interface.
+It enables users to interact with various AWS services, including RDS, ElastiCache, S3, and ActiveMQ.
-*   **Consumer App:** A background worker that processes messages from a queue.
+*   **Consumer App:** A background worker that processes messages from a RabbitMQ queue.

 The key technologies used are:
 *   **CI/CD:** GitHub Actions